XPRNetwork/grant-framework/applications/fundle.md

 Our token model introduces new ways of customer engagement, benefits, involvement and marketing.
 Allowing businesses to increase their brand to customer relationship and grow their customer and fan base!

+The exclusive digital economy can enable new revenue streams and can be used as an effective marketing tool for businesses.
+The token model unlocks new ways of customer engagement, benefits, involvement and marketing.
+Allowing businesses to increase their brand to customer relationship and grow their customer and fan base!
+The community is rewarded for the value they help creating the business.
+Members will have social & economic incentives to help the business succeed and the community will grow not only by its members but also in economic value.
+The tokens stimulate active participation and promotion of the business.

 ### Project Details

 This grant will be used integrate our application and token bonding curve protocol with Proton and to launch the platform.
 Our team has an ambitious long-term commitment to make Fundle the most popular all-in-one platform for community building, managing, and crowdfunding.